VladKennebury/WeatherData/README.md

 # WeatherData
-2nd Year University Assignment using Abstraction and Data Structure for weather data calculations.
+2nd Year University Assignment using Abstraction and Data Structures for weather data calculations.